-Geoff Edwards, the technical product engineer at Axair Fans UK Limited, explains the three basic fan laws when applied to warehouse ventilation studies.
+Geoff Edwards, the Business Development Director at Axair Fans UK Limited, explains the three basic fan laws when applied to warehouse ventilation studies.

 The first three derivations of the Fan Laws are predicated on a couple of assumptions:

-Volumetric flow rate (V, m³/hr) varies directly proportional to the ratio of the rotational speed (RPM) of the impeller.
+Volumetric flow rate (, m³/hr) varies directly proportional to the ratio of the rotational speed (U, r/min) of the impeller.

 Eq 1.